felixwittwer/casio_abi_math_2025/README.md

 [![licensebuttons by-nc-sa](https://licensebuttons.net/l/by-nc-sa/3.0/88x31.png)](https://creativecommons.org/licenses/by-nc-sa/4.0)

 <div id=compatibility>

+## THANKS
+to Charlotte Bäcker for the original projekt and permission to reuse and furthe rdevelop it to Felix Wittwer for giving the orginial ABI 2017 program a new life

 ## Compatibility
 the programm is compatibale with Casio calculators of the fx-9860 GII and GIII Series